deliverystack/jpw3/resources/daily.md

 - Read, for example from a spiritual text or something about psychology.
 - Write, especially journaling.
 - Communicate with at least one other person with whom you don't otherwise interact frequently.
-- Purge, including possessions and data (old files and email).
+- Purge, including both possessions and data, such as old files and email.
 - Plan and prepare, whether for today or tomorrow.
 Determine your top priorities and do things like selecting your clothes.
 Any tasks you do earlier will improve your experiences later.

 ### Things **NOT** To Do Daily